 Resilient Openings: Motivating Students & Supporting Educators

-Many schools across the country are making preparations to return to in person education in the next few months.
-To help educators prepare for the physical reopening of school--in many cases conducted while teachers are simultaneously conducting virtual learning--PEAR has prepared the services and tools that are essential to assure that learning, social-emotional, and mental health needs of children, youth, and educators are met during these difficult times.
+As schools across the country return to in person education, PEAR has prepared the services and tools that are essential to assure that learning, social-emotional, and mental health needs of children, youth, and educators are met during these difficult times.
 These offerings are based on developmental sciences and learning theory to help schools meet the social-emotional, academic, and learning engagement needs of their students.

 PEAR offerings to support resilient openings: